50TH ANNIVERSARY AMERICAN PIE TOUR

 Tickets from €34.50 Incl. booking fee

-The legendary singer-songwriter will play a fully-seated show at 3Arena on Friday 7th October 2022 to commemorate the Day The Music Died.
+Don McLean brings his 50th Anniversary American Pie Tour to Dublin for a fully-seated show at 3Arena this Friday 7th October 2022 to commemorate the Day The Music Died.

 Don McLean was born on 2nd October 1945.
 Among his awards and achievements, he is a Grammy award honoree, a Songwriters Hall of Fame member and a BBC Lifetime Achievement Award recipient.

 “American Pie” resides in the Library of Congress’ National Recording Registry and was named one of the top five songs of the 20th Century by the Recording Industry of America.

 A limited number of exclusive Meet and Greet tickets are available.

 General tickets from €34.50 including booking fees via Ticketmaster.ie

 In 1969, Don McLean recorded his first album, “Tapestry”, in Berkeley, CA. The student riots were going on outside the studio door as Don was singing “And I Love You So” inside.
 The album was first released by Mediarts and attracted good reviews and achieved some commercial success.